 Between 1995 and 2001, he is a consultant for international relations of important Italian companies.

 Constant travels and long business stays throughout Europe, the USSR, Turkey, Iran, Iraq, Saudi Arabia, Emirates, Africa, Brazil, US and Canada formed his knowledge of politics, history and economics which contributed to his personal and professional training.

 A car and engine enthusiast, he raced as a gentleman driver on board Alfa Romeo, Porsche, BMW, Toyota cars participating to numerous Speed Championships.
 He is a well-known and experienced expert of the Italian Alfa Romeo brand and its history, with extensive expertise in vintage Alfa Romeo cars.

 In 1981, he became Vice President of Riar (Registro Italiano Alfa Romeo) until 1983, when he was elected Chairman, holding his position until 2017.
 Over the years, he brought the Club to a completely unique tradition of excellence, helping to spread it in terms of culture, passion and knowledge.
 He participated in the institutional recognition of the Registro Italiano Alfa Romeo, cooperating in drawing-up the law that establishes its authority over the certifications of approval and authenticity issued by Riar.
 Among the many events in every part of the world he organised, noteworthy are – from 2000 to 2005 – the Trofeo Giulietta, to which he also participated as a driver.

-He promoted and entered into major agreements for the Riar, including the Riar-ACI agreement in 2017.
+In 2017 he promoted and entered into major agreements for the Riar, including the Riar-ACI agreement.